subarroca/ng-gauge/README.md

 ## Installing
 ng2-kw-gauge is available via npm
-`npm install ng2-kw-gauge`
+`npm install ng2-kw-gauge -S`

-Import GaugeModule in your app
+Import GaugeModule in your module
 `import { GaugeModule, GaugeSegment, GaugeLabel } from 'ng2-kw-gauge'`
+And the models where you need them
+`import { GaugeSegment, GaugeLabel } from 'ng2-kw-gauge'`

 Use `<ng2-kw-gauge></ng2-kw-gauge>`.
 Set a width and height for the gauge and it will scale accordingly.